slamander/website/content/authors/admin/_index.md

 ---

 *The good bits:*
-I'm native to the foothills of Arkansas' Ozark Mountains.
-These things excite me: herping, hiking, swimming & canoeing, coding & data visualization, my wife--Kristin, my dog--Ollie, cooking, and brewing kombucha.
+Native to the foothills of Arkansas' Ozark Mountains.
+My life consists of... my wife (Kristin), my daughter (Faye), my dog (Ollie), herping, hiking, swimming and canoeing, woodworking, and home DIY projects.
 *The serious bits:*
 I am an ecologist, with training in herpetology and landscape ecology, and I have an interest in research at the interface between conservation, ecology theory, and mathematical modeling.
 My research is aimed at developing cutting-edge quantitative solutions to model complex data about the ecology of reptiles and amphibians.
 I primarily work with invasive species and species of conservation concern to determine how landscape attributes affect the dynamics and connectivity of populations, while providing management-relevant recommendations to effectively manage species.

-Hopefully you'll find some of the items on my github and website interesting or useful.
-Please contact me either directly through github, or through my website.
+This website serves to increase the accessibility and reproducibility of my research.
+As such, I take extra care to ensure my projects (i.e., data, methods, code, and publications) are transparent and easily interpreted on this website.
+If you do not find this to be true, please contact me via my (many) personal links below!